 SA2020: is a community initiative, now a non-profit, that is collecting and analyzing 59 data points in11 areas: arts & culture’ civic engagement; community safety; downtown development; economic competitiveness; education; environmental sustainability; family well-being; health & fitness; neighborhoods and transportation.
 Virtually all of these have a connection to “treating others as we wish to be treated ourselves” making SA2020 probably the best source of numbers that measure com[passion.

 The percentage of income given to social causes: This is measured by The Chronicle of Philanthropy.
 San Antonio, with a median percent of income give at 4.6% ranks as #19 among the 50 largest US cities.
 Austin gives 4.1% (#32); Houston 5.0% (#13) and Dallas 5.3% (#9) The Chronicle of Philanthropy also has a fascinating interactive map that displays How America Gives.
+(This is now behind a paywall.)
 The data isn’t perfect.
 It uses IRS returns and only captures those who itemize their deductions.
 Of the 366 metro areas measured, San Antonio ranks #43.
 Dallas is #5, Houston #7, Austin #33 and El Paso #155.
 Not the full picture — but something we can measure.
 Here’s an interesting exercise: compare the data for the 10 poorest and the 10 richest zip codes in San Antonio.
 One of the poorest is 78207: the average income is $26,485.
 The wealthiest is 78258 (outside 1604 to the east of 281): average income is $92,154.
 For 78207, only 2% of the residents itemize; in the wealthier zip, 54.5% itemize and their data is therefore disproportionately included.
 The folks in 78207 who do itemize have an average income of $42,688 and donated an average of $2,595 to charity, which works out to about 6.1% of their discretionary income.
 In 78261, those reporting had an average income of $78,076, and donated an average of $3,015 — 3.9% of their income.
 This seems to hold true across the board.
 The poorer zip codes have the higher percentage of giving.
 There’s a lot more charity going on in San Antonio, we suspect, than is indicated by these statistics.
 It doesn’t capture the barbecue plate fundraiser, the five dollar bill dropped into the collection plate, the bundle of clothes donated to the family down the street struggling to make ends meet.
 Compassion is in the little stuff, in seeing the immediate need and pitching in — not just in the thousand dollar check to the Ivy League alumni association.

-Online donations: Forbes Magazine recently published an extensive ranking of online donations (thanks to the SA Area Foundation for directing us to this.)
+Online donations: In 2014 Forbes Magazine published an extensive ranking of online donations (thanks to the SA Area Foundation for directing us to this.)
 Online donations, often encouraged by social media such as Facebook and Twitter, are more likely to come from young, technologically savvy rich people, explaining why Seattle, the most generous in online donations is #1 with an average of $53,542 in donations per 1,000 population compared to San Antonio’s $5,203 (#158).
 Although this is worthwhile to track — especially through one-day online campaigns such as “The Big Give” — it is perhaps more a measure of demographics than compassion.

 Number of nonprofits in the community: This data is gathered by the National Center for Charitable Statistics.
 San Antonio has 1,298 registered non-profits, which works out to 11.34 organizations per 10,000 persons.
 Austin has 1,616 organization; 24.62 per 10K people.
 Houston has 2,872 (14.44 per 10K) and Dallas has 1,778 (14.40 per 10K.)